 Duncan, Alzona John(born: 1871 - died: 1950)

 Alzona J. Duncan was one of the very few African American pharmacists in Kentucky in the early 1900s.
 He was born in Bowling Green, KY, in 1871.
 In 1900, he was managing a drug store in Columbus, OH, while a boarder at a home on N. Champion Avenue, according to the U.S. Census.

-By 1916, the Duncan family was living in Louisville, KY, where their youngest daughter, Lucie L. Duncan, was born on August 8, according to the Kentucky Birth Index [see the Lucie Lennora Duncan Beverly entry in The Black Women in the Middle West Project by D. C. Hine, et al.].
-The family lived in Little Africa, where Alzona Duncan owned and operated a drugstore.
+By 1916, the Duncan family was living in Louisville, KY, where their youngest daughter, Lucie L. Duncan, was born on August 8, according to the Kentucky Birth Index [see the Lucie Lennora Duncan Beverly entry in The Black Women in the Middle West Project, by D. C. Hine, et al.].
+The family lived in the Little Africa section of Louisville, where Alzona owned and operated a drugstore.
 He was also recognized as mayor of the community and was president of the Parkland Improvement Club.

-For more on Alzona J. Duncan in Little Africa see J. C. Pillow, "Parkland: Homestead was rise of Little Africa" in the Courier Journal newspaper, published in 1989.
+For more on Alzona J. Duncan in Little Africa, see J. C. Pillow, "Parkland: Homestead was rise of Little Africa" in the Courier Journal newspaper, published in 1989.